chihebchebbi/mkdocs-base/docs/MITRE-PRE.md

 **Summary**

-In this article we explore the MITRE PRE-ATT&amp;CK framework and we discovered some techniques used when performing reconnaissance against an organization
+In this module we explored the MITRE PRE-ATT&amp;CK framework and we discovered some techniques used when performing reconnaissance against an organization